Estepona, the Garden City of the Costa del Sol in Malaga province, Andalucia, Spain, renowned for its floral displays, murals and sculptures

 In 2015, Estepona decided to capitalise on its growing reputation as the 'Garden City of the Costa del Sol'.
 The year saw the opening of an orchidarium.
 Three glass domes rise above the rooftops.
 They house a collection of over 4,000 orchids from Asia and South America.
 Since its opening the orchid house has gained an international reputation and hosts conferences and exhibitions.

-Visitors inevitably find themselves on the 1.5-kilometre long paseo behind La Rada beach.
-The wide paseo itself is a thing of beauty, its pink tiled walkway is interspersed with water features and artistically arraigned canvas awnings for shade.
-Between the footpath and the road is a continuous belt of wide flowerbeds with a variety of planting schemes from cool green shade-loving plants to palm trees and plants that thrive in arid climes interspersed with colourful seasonal flowering plants.
+Visitors inevitably find themselves on the 1.5-kilometre long pedestrianised paseo behind La Rada beach.
+The wide paseo itself is a thing of beauty, its tiled walkway is interspersed with water features and artistically arraigned canvas awnings for shade.
+There is a continuous belt of wide flowerbeds with a variety of planting schemes from cool green shade-loving plants to palm trees and plants that thrive in arid climes, interspersed with colourful seasonal flowering plants.
 You will be drawn towards the lighthouse, the Faro de Punta Doncella, on a small hill at the southern end of the paseo.
 This working lighthouse still guides mariners to the marina and fish harbour that suddenly appears as you crest the rise.

 Whilst making your way to the lighthouse and marina you will find a number of chiringuitos.
 These traditional eating places are on the beach.
 Once very simple, wooden constructions with a bar, small kitchen, terraced eating area and perhaps an old fishing boat filled with sand, serving out its time as a barbeque, many are now much more elaborate.
 The food is still the basic salads, fish and meat that somehow tastes extra special eaten in a chiringuito accompanied by a bottle of ice-cold white wine.
 It is a combination that is impossible to reproduce at home.